 Stewart was twice honored with the UC Davis Community Service Award and, in 2008, the Diversity and Principles of Community Achievement Recognition Award.
 In four seasons in which UC Davis was eligible for awards, his Aggie basketball team received three consecutive Big West Conference Team Sportsmanship Awards.

 He also has extensive experience as administrative leader in the field.
-In 1986, he worked in event management at the men’s basketball West Region NCAA Tournament in Long Beach, California.
+He worked in event management at the men’s basketball West Region NCAA Tournament in Long Beach, California.
 He currently serves on the editorial advisory board for “Winning Hoops” magazine.

 Stewart also currently sits on the Hall of Fame Committee for the Small College Basketball website and serves on its Bevo Francis Player of the Year Committee.

 Stewart’s service also includes being a current member of the National Association of Basketball Coaches (NABC) Board of Directors.
 He serves on the Board with other notable college basketball coaches, Tom Izzo, Michigan State; John Calipari, Kentucky; Bill Self, Kansas; Brad Stevens, Butler; Mike Bray, Notre Dame; Jaime Dixon, Pittsburgh; Johnny Dawkins, Stanford.
 He served on the NCAA Division I advisory Committee – west region and was a founding member of the NCAA Division I Ethics Coalition.
 He currently is a member of the NABC Academic Committee, NABC Ethics Committee and the collegeinsider.com post-season tournament advisory committee.